Slingshot (2024 film): Plot

 Aboard Odyssey 1, a spacecraft on a long-term mission to Titan, Saturn's largest moon, a three-person crew is tasked with extracting and transporting vital resources such as methane back to Earth.
 To endure the multi-year journey, the astronaut John (portrayed by Casey Affleck), Captain Franks (portrayed by Laurence Fishburne) and aeronautics expert Nash (portrayed by Tomer Kapon) undergo repeated cycles of hibernation, waking every 90 days for system checks, maintenance, and brief communication with Earth before returning to stasis.

 During one of these cycles, a critical malfunction is detected, triggering Nash's growing paranoia.
 Convinced the ship is compromised, he insists they must abort the mission, but Captain Franks refuses to change course.
 As tensions escalate, Nash's behavior grows increasingly erratic, and John begins to doubt the true condition of the ship and their chances of survival.
-The crew's trust begins to fracture as they face the possibility that something is terribly wrong—but whether the danger is mechanical failure, human error, or something far more insidious remains unclear.
+The crew's trust begins to fracture as they face the possibility that something is terribly wrong— but the nature of the danger remains unclear.

 As the mission progresses, John begins experiencing vivid and disturbing hallucinations and his grip on reality begins to falter.
 Meanwhile, Nash's mental state deteriorates further, and strange, inexplicable occurrences plague the spacecraft, deepening John's paranoia.
 John begins hallucinating conversations with the ground crew on Earth through the ship's handheld radios.
-He comes to believe that the other members of the crew do not exist, and that they are hallucinations caused by an overdose of the drugs that induce hibernation.
+He comes to believe that the other members of the crew do not exist, and that they are hallucinations caused by an overdose of the drugs used for hibernation.

 Believing that the mission was actually a test and that the ship is deep underground, John chooses to exit through the airlock to return to the surface in spite of warnings from Franks.
-As he hallucinates being rescued in an underground cave, it is revealed that he launched himself into the vacuum of space.
+As he is shown in the process of being rescued, the movie cuts to John being thrown out of the airlock.
+The movie is ambiguous as to whether or not John is correct these revelations and whether he truly dies at the end.